-- The GUPPI is a screening tool used to identify the markets in which an agreement can increase prices.
-For two airlines, this index reflects the value of sales that would be captured by one airline in response to a price increase by the other airline. - 88 The GUPPI formula is below, with a separate GUPPI for each applicant.
+- 98 The GUPPI is a screening tool used to identify the markets in which an agreement can increase prices.
+For two airlines, this index reflects the value of sales that would be captured by one airline in response to a price increase by the other airline. - 99 The GUPPI formula is below, with a separate GUPPI for each applicant.

-(3) $$GUPPI{airline\ 1} = \frac{(diversion\ ratio{airline\ 1\ to\ airline\ 2})(gross\ margin{airline\ 2})(price{airline\ 2})}{price{airline\ 1}}$$
+(3) $$GUPPI{airline 1} = \frac{(diversion ratio{airline 1 to airline 2}) (gross margin{airline 2}) (price{airline 2})}{price{airline 1}}$$

-GUPPI accounts for closeness of competition between the applicant airlines.
-However, it does not account for other factors, such as future reactions by competitors and agreement-specific cost savings.
+- 100 GUPPI accounts for closeness of competition between the applicant airlines.
+However, it does not account for other factors, such as future reactions by competitors and agreement-specific cost savings. - 101 GUPPIs are classified as high (0.1 or above), medium (0.05-0.1), and low (below 0.05).
+The Ministry will use these thresholds as a screening tool to determine whether more advanced price analyses would be needed.